 THE CALCIUM/MAGNESIUM RATIO

 The calcium/magnesium ratio on a hair mineral analysis can yield a lot of extremely valuable information.
-Along with the sodium/potassium ratio, it is the most important ratio on a hair mineral chart.
-This article is somewhat lengthy because there is so much to say about the calcium/magnesium ratio.
+It is one of the most important ratios on a hair mineral chart.
+This article is somewhat lengthy because there is much to say about the calcium/magnesium ratio.

 THEMES OF THE CALCIUM/MAGNESIUM RATIO

-1. To understand this ratio fully, consider that calcium represents structure, compressive strength, and stability in the body.
+To understand this ratio fully, consider that calcium represents structure, compressive strength, and stability in the body.
 For example, in excessive quantity it can indicate defensiveness and a defensive or protective stance or posturing.
-Too much in the hair tissue is called a calcium shell.
+Too much in the hair tissue is called a Calcium Shell.

 Calcium is also a buffer element, a damper, and a sedative.
-It is very alkaline-forming in most compounds.
+This is very important to understand a low calcium/magnesium ratio.
+Calcium is very alkaline-forming in most compounds.

-Magnesium is similar to calcium in some ways, but very different.
+Magnesium is similar to calcium in some ways, but very different in others.
 It represents a bright, shiny, hot-burning quality.
 Some call it Òthe lionÓ, representing controlled power.

 Magnesium is a metal, first of all, and it is very light in weight.
-It is somewhat more acid-forming and it is energizing, as it is needed for thousands of enzymes.
+It is somewhat more acid-forming, but still overall it is alkaline-forming.
+It is energizing, as it is needed for thousands of enzymes.
 It has excellent tensile strength, but not much compressive strength.
 It is bright and shiny in color and it burns very hot and bright.
 (In contrast, calcium does not burn at all).

 While calcium is more like cement or concrete, magnesium is used in high-tensile-strength fine wires and to make highly flexible, light and strong bicycle frames, for example.
-Magnesium is also used to start fires, and for flares that must burn brightly and hot.
+Magnesium is also used to make flares that must burn brightly and hot.
+It is also used in fire starters for the same reason.

 Structural strength versus enzyme strength.
-While calcium is not used in many enzymes in the body, magnesium is a component of thousands of enzymes, and unlike some metalo-enzymes, many magnesium-dependent enzymes cannot work using a substitute mineral.
+While calcium is not used in many enzymes in the body, magnesium is a component of thousands of enzymes.
+Unlike some metalo-enzymes, many magnesium-dependent enzymes cannot work using a substitute mineral.
 In other words, magnesium is essential for thousands of enzymes in the body and may be said to represent enzyme strength, while calcium represents structural strength or bone strength.

 Solubility.
 Dr. Eck loved to point out that magnesium compounds tend to keep calcium in solution in animal bodies and structures.
 For example, if one becomes low in magnesium, one is more likely to form kidney or gall stones that contain insoluble forms of calcium.
 In this regard, calcium represents a congealing or cementing quality, while magnesium represents dissolution or flexibility.